gwu-libraries/python-camp/textbook/homework.md

 5. In the Python Camp roster, copy the link in the column associated with this homework assignment and paste it into a new tab on your web browser.
 6. If you don't have a GitHub account, you'll need to create one.
 (GitHub is a widely used platform for sharing and collaborating on code.)
 You don't need to use the same email address on your GitHub account as you are using for Python Camp, so if you already have a GitHub account under a different email address, feel free to use that one.
 7. Once you've logged into GitHub, and if this is your first time submitting an assignment, you'll be asked to select your email address from the GitHub Classroom roster. **Please make sure you select the correct email address**.
 This will link your GitHub account to that email address in our GitHub Classroom instance.
-8. At this point, you should see a screen asking you to "Accept" the assignment in GitHub Classroom.
+8. At this point, you should see a screen asking you to `Accept the assignment` in GitHub Classroom.
 Accepting the assignment will create a new GitHub repository under your GitHub account; that repository is where you'll submit your completed notebook for grading.

     ````{image} img/homework/accept-assignment.png
     :alt: Screen showing a GitHub message with the assignment name and a green button to accept the assignment.